microsoft/GPS-Well-Architected-Partner-Training/README.md

 ### [Well-Architected Introduction][WAF-Intro]

 This is a standard level 100 introduction to the Well-Architected Framework.
 It explain the motivations behind the framework and how it is used.
+After reading or watching this introduction, it is recommended to follow one of these trainings to get the most out of this guides:

+* [Well-Architected training for partners][partner-training]
+* [Well-Architected leaning path in Microsoft Docs][docs-training]

 ### [Well-Architected Workshop][WAF-Workshop]